TruJan34/M101N-1/README.md

 # M101N

-M101N: MongoDB for .NET Developers
+The repository incldes homeworks from "M101N: MongoDB for .NET Developers" and only for personal use.